MIT-Scioly/MIT-Scioly.github.io/_blogs/2025-08-11-es-selection.md

 This can be quite a difficult task, especially when grading 72 exams that are individually more than 30 pages long!
 One day, maybe the MIT tournament will be able to start awards on time…

-If you are interested in applying to be an ES for our tournament, check our website in August!
-We usually post the application link around mid-August, with the deadline typically being late September.
+If you are interested in applying to be an ES for our tournament, applications are OPEN NOW!
+Please go to our [home page](https://scioly.mit.edu/) to access the application.
 We look forward to seeing your application!

 ![Events 3](/assets/blogs/2025-08-11-es-selection/events-3.png){:class="post-image"}{:style="display:block;margin:auto;margin-top:1em;max-height:100em;max-width:40em;width:100%"}{:alt="Events 3"}